-Your metabolism -- how well your body turns calories into fuel -- also matters.
-And if you cut too many calories, it’s bad for you.
-You slow down your metabolism, and that can make you fall short on some nutrients.
+Your metabolism -- how well your body turns calories into fuel -- matters, too.
+If you cut too many calories, you not only skimp on nutrients, you slow down your metabolism, making weight loss even harder in the long run.

-There are many ways you can do this, without cutting calories too much.
+There are many ways you can safely start losing weight without cutting calories too much.
 You could:

 - Cut back on portions.

 - Figure out how many calories you get in a usual day, and trim back a bit.

 - Read food labels to know how many calories are in each serving.

 - Drink more water, so you’re not so hungry.

 Whatever method you use, you’ll need to favor good-for-you foods like vegetables, fruits, whole grains, and lean protein.
 But there's no one-size-fits all plan for healthy eating.
 Working with a dietitian is a good idea so you make a plan that covers your specific needs.
 And when you make a healthy weight loss plan, it's important to stick with it.
 To get healthy and stay that way, the trend has to continue -- not just for a week or a month, but for the long term.

 That means you need one key thing: motivation.
 What are your reasons for wanting to lose weight and for sticking to the plan?
 Research shows that people are most likely to keep up weight loss when they have their own reasons and aren't just following a health provider's advice.

 So think about your reasons.
 Are you at high risk for heart disease or diabetes and determined to avoid it?
 Do you want to feel better in your clothes?
 Play more easily with your grandkids?
 Whatever it is, write it down and post a reminder where you'll see it every day.